benjholla/BrewLog/_posts/2014-10-4-belgian-tripel.md

 ## Tasting Notes
 Tasted about 3 weeks after bottling.
 Had a nice taste overall.
 Orange peel is obviously there, but not over-powering at all.
 Its tasted strong beer for sure.
 Reminds me of a Stella Artois on the first part of the sip but ends with a heavier beer hinted with oranges.

-Tasted again 3 months after bottling and the beer got better.
-The orange scaled down, but still has a light citrus fresh aftertaste now.
+Tasted again 3 months after bottling and the beer got much better.
+The orange scaled back a lot, but still has a light citrus fresh aftertaste now.
 The first sips are sweet to nose (notes of vanilla even) and the first taste is almost creamy but quickly blends back to a Belgian.
-Overall the heavier tastes from earlier have lightend up a lot and it's very drinkable.
+Overall the heavier tastes from earlier have lightend up a lot and it is very drinkable.